freshy969/tchat/README.md

 2. Fill out a very brief set of details for us to get your personal account set up.
 3. If you want, take a brief detour to the edit profile page to update your account info for your fans
 4. Now that you've got a pretty account all set up it's time to get chatting!
 Head over to the browse users page
-5. On the browse users page you can click on
+5. On the browse users page you can click on any user to see what they've got going on.
+All users will be in the city you have listed on your profile.
+6. Now that you're here you should see a message button on the right.
+Click that and a modal will pop up.
+Type out a fun first message.
+7. You will now be taken to the messages page.
+Now you can just wait until they get back.
+You're officially tChatting.

 ## What it does